SteelCompendium/data-gen/Rules/Draw Steel Bestiary.md

 - **Presence**: +2

 **Blaster Volley (Action)** ◆ 2d10 + 2 ◆ Signature
-**Keywords**: Attack, Ranged, Psionic, Weapon **Distance**: Ranged 10
+Keywords: Attack, Ranged, Psionic, Weapon
+Distance: Ranged 10
-**Target**: Three creatures
+Target: Three creatures

 - ✦ ≤11: 4 corruption damage; push 2
 - ★ 12–16: 7 corruption damage; push 4
 - ✸ 17+: 10 corruption damage; push 6; prone

 **Kinetic Lane (Maneuver)**
-**Keywords**: Area, Psionic, Ranged
+Keywords: Area, Psionic, Ranged
-**Distance**: 4 × 2 line within 10
+Distance: 4 × 2 line within 10
-**Target**: Special
+Target: Special
-**Effect**: Until the start of the helix’s next turn, the area becomes a psionically charged treadmill that pushes creatures and objects at high speed in one direction of the helix’s choice.
+Effect: Until the start of the helix’s next turn, the area becomes a psionically charged treadmill that pushes creatures and objects at high speed in one direction of the helix’s choice.
 Any creature that moves into the area or starts their turn there is immediately slid 3 squares toward the square at the end of the area in the appropriate direction, starting with creatures closest to the helix.
 Any non-time raider standing in the area when it first appears takes 3 damage before they are moved.
 **5 VP**: The helix creates a second kinetic lane.

 **Foresight**